aws/aws-app-mesh-examples/examples/apps/colorapp/README.md

 [AWS X-Ray] helps us to monitor and analyze distributed microservice applications through request tracing, providing an end-to-end view of requests traveling through the application so we can identify the root cause of errors and performance issues.
 We'll use X-Ray to provide a visual map of how App Mesh is distributing traffic and inspect traffic latency through our routes.

 When you open the AWS X-Ray console the view might appear busier than you expected due to traffic from automated healthchecks.
-We'll create a filter to focus on the traffic we're sending to the application frontend (colorgateway) when we request a color on the `/color` route.
+We'll create a filter to focus on the traffic we're sending to the application frontend (frontend) when we request a color on the `/color` route.

-The Color App has already been instrumented for X-Ray support and has created a [Segment] called "Default" to provide X-Ray with request context as it flows through the gateway service.
+The Color App has already been instrumented for X-Ray support and has created a [Segment] called "Default" to provide X-Ray with request context as it flows through the frontend service.
 Click on the "Default" button (shown in the figure below) to create a group to filter the visual map:

 ![appmesh-xray-create-group-1](img/appmesh-xray-create-group-1.png)
 <p align="center"><b><i>Figure 6.</i></b> Creating a group for the X-Ray service map.</p>

-Choose "Create group", name the group "color", and enter an expression that filters on requests to the `/color` route going through the `colorgateway-vn` node:
+Choose "Create group", name the group "color", and enter an expression that filters on requests to the `/color` route going through the `frontend-vn` node:

 ```
-(service("appmesh-mesh/colorgateway-vn")) AND http.url ENDSWITH "/color"
+(service("appmesh-mesh/frontend-vn")) AND http.url ENDSWITH "/color"
 ```

 ![appmesh-xray-create-group-2](img/appmesh-xray-create-group-2.png)